exyi/diplomka/diplomka/text/2-oview-6-software.md

 However, an older version, 1.9.9, is free for academic use to ensure reproducibility of the literature relying on DSSR analysis.
 The free version was later withdrawn citing the lack of governmental funding as the reason.
 On the other hand, the source code of [3DNA was made public in 2016](https://x3dna.org/highlights/3dna-c-source-code-is-available), although users are required to register on the X3DNA forum.

+We do not know what are the base determination rules

 #### Basepair Parameters